silversub/terraform/provider/classic-infrastructure-resources.md

 A network gateway can be created in stand-alone mode and HA mode with both members, with either the same or different configurations.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Gateway).

-For more information about getting started, see the [IBM Virtual Router Appliance Docs ](/docs/gateway-appliance?topic=gateway-appliance-getting-started).
+For more information, about getting started, see the [IBM Virtual Router Appliance Docs](/docs/gateway-appliance?topic=gateway-appliance-getting-started).

 ### Sample Terraform code
 {: #network-gateway-sample}